mnergizci/LiCSBAS/README.md

 # LiCSBAS

 LiCSBAS is an open-source package in Python and bash to carry out InSAR time series analysis using LiCSAR products (i.e., unwrapped interferograms and coherence) which are freely available on the [COMET-LiCS web portal](https://comet.nerc.ac.uk/COMET-LiCS-portal/).

+It was originally developed by Dr. Yu Morishita during his research visit stay at the University of Leeds and is currently maintained by the COMET team while his original version (that is also further developed) exists on his [original site](https://github.com/yumorishita).
+Here we try keep a unity and ingest new functionality to this version that contains various updates but a lot of experimental functions that were developed within a programming learning curve of several COMET members.

-Users can easily derive the time series and velocity of the displacement if sufficient LiCSAR products are available in the area of interest.
+With LiCSBAS, users can easily derive the time series and velocity of the displacement if sufficient LiCSAR products are available in the area of interest.
 LiCSBAS also contains visualization tools to interactively display the time series of displacement to help investigation and interpretation of the results.

 [<img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/comet-lics-web.png"  height="220">](https://comet.nerc.ac.uk/COMET-LiCS-portal/) <img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/sample_vel.png"  height="220">  <img src="https://raw.githubusercontent.com/wiki/yumorishita/LiCSBAS/images/sample_ts.png"  height="220">